jsywulak/urban-adventure/README.md

 ### How to run it

-tl;dr `make bootstrap all` and then go run some errands because it is going to take a while.
+tl;dr `make prereqs bootstrap all` and then go run some errands because it is going to take a while.

 Everything is controlled via `make` commands.